Story and photos by David Pappanah

 Orealla was at one time inhabited mainly by the Arawaks and Warraus with some Caribs, but at present Wapishanas and Macushis can also be found there.
 The community’s economy is dependent on logging, hunting and farming.

 For the past few years the village has gone through a major transformation.
-It was presented with a new boat from the Government of Guyana and the residents have been receiving electricity at night while some sections …..To continue reading, login or subscribe now.
+It was presented with a new boat from the Government of Guyana and the residents have been receiving electricity at night while some sections enjoy potable water most of the time.
+After years of lobbying for its own telephone, the community now receives telephone services from the Guyana Telephone and Telegraph that were inaugurated a few weeks back.